 Throughout the life of the contract, the Air Force will convert some of the current open bins to automated bins; this may include kitting.
 During this transition, the Contractor shall support the Air Force's schedule for rollout of the automated solution including filling the bins.
 This transition may require the Contractor to provide additional personnel, training, equipment, IT integration, or other assets to ensure seamless support of the mission and metric achievement.
+The Contractor will demonstrate the ability to integrate their inventory management system with the AutoCrib IPV database by utilizing the available AutoCrib API service.

-11.6 Contract Closeout and Transition to Gen V
+11.6 Contract Closeout and Transition to GenV